sungnga/practice/nodejs-2/01-node-tutorial/README.md

   // the on() and emit() methods
   // the order when these methods are called is important
   // additional arguments
-  // built-in modules utilize it all the time
+  // other built-in modules utilize it all the time
   // response is the name of the event
   // the callback function is where we write the logic of what to do with the data customEmitter.on('response', (name, id) => {